Edictum

 wrapper = adapter.as_tool_wrapper()

-The agent receives contract updates via SSE and applies them without restart.
+The agent receives ruleset updates via SSE and applies them without restart.
 See connecting agents for setup details.

 Full Working Example

-A complete example with contracts, principal, session limits, PII redaction, and lifecycle logging:
+A complete example with rulesets, principal, session limits, PII redaction, and lifecycle logging:

 from edictum import Edictum, Principal